hdima/erlport/README.rst

     from erlport import Port, Protocol, String

+    # Inherit custom protocol from erlport.Protocol
     class HelloProtocol(Protocol):

+        # Function handle_NAME will be called for incoming tuple {NAME, ...}
         def handle_hello(self, name):
+            # String wrapper forces name to be a string instead of a list
             return "Hello, %s" % String(name)

     if __name__ == "__main__":
         proto = HelloProtocol()
+        # Run protocol with port open on STDIO
         proto.run(Port(use_stdio=True))

 Note that if you are sending a string from Erlang (which is actually just a